 First off, don’t be too embarrassed.
 You aren’t the first or last driver to let your gas level get way too low before filling things up again.
 If your gas tank is completely empty, the best way to get your car on the road again is filling it up!
 Pick up a can of gas at a gas station and fill ‘er up.
 Also, try to avoid riding too close to empty during the colder months.
 When your car is sitting outside in cold winter weather, the wet air in your gas tank could have too much moisture and freeze.
 When that air freezes, you’re in trouble.
 The more gas that you keep in your tank, the less air and moisture will be inside.

-Tommy’s Hi Tech Auto Is the Expert in Fixing Your Pesky Car Problems
+Tommy’s High Tech Auto Repair Is the Expert in Fixing Your Pesky Car Problems